Football is back in Happy Valley. The coronavirus never left.

 “I came to college to go to college,” he says.
 “I didn’t come to college to take online school.”

 Football players are famously motivated and willing to put team above self.
 But they’re also humans.
-Several heavyweight programs have been hit with outbreaks, and this week Wisconsin canceled its Big Ten game against Nebraska after six players and six coaches, including head coach Paul Chryst, tested positive.
+Several heavyweight programs have been hit with outbreaks, and this week Wisconsin canceled its Big Ten game against Nebraska after six players and six coaches, including Coach Paul Chryst, tested positive.

 So far, Penn State hasn’t reported any outbreaks.
 But the Nittany Lions’ roster lists 118 players, all of them young adults.
 What happens if the team’s goals — a conference championship, a spot in the College Football Playoff — get derailed?